Aner-Git/cards/readme.md

 - `CardProvider` for providig cards to the deck

-**The current implementation doen't let adding  cards back to deck after drawing them.**
+**The current implementation doen't let putting cards back into the deck after drawing them.
+Shuffle resets the deck**